-(a) New OPEN SPACES (excluding steep slopes, waterways, floodplain areas, or otherwise inaccessible natural areas) shall adhere to the descriptions and dimensions in Table 405.24.D.1.
+(A) USABLE OPEN SPACES (excluding steep slopes, waterways, or otherwise inaccessible natural areas) shall adhere to the descriptions and dimensions in Table 405.24.D.1.
+These types and dimensions can also be used as guidelines to inform improvements to existing and future publicly-owned OPEN SPACE.